replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

  * Access kotsadm ui, login and upload license
  * View the initial run of the preflights
- * After app is running view the preflight log for current deployment
+ * After the app is running view the preflight log for current deployment

 ### 1. Finish App Install